BlightG/metta-attention/attention/RentCollectionAgent/AFRentCollectionAgent/README.md

 FUNDS_STI and FUNDS_LTI global variables (which is a number showing the amount of LTI and STI that system hasnt used) are below the TARGET_STI and TARGET_LTI variables.
-4. The amount of STI and LTI subtracted is a value based on the difference between the TARGET_STI and FUNDS_STI and the amount of time elapsed from the last update time for the STI and simlar operation for the LTI also.
+4. The amount of STI andLTIsubtracted is a value based on the difference between the TARGET_STI and FUNDS_STI and the amount of time elapsed from the last update time for the STI and simlar operation for theLTIalso.